Bright, engaging learning spaces. Colourful classrooms brimming with boundless energy. It’s fun to learn here.

 Co-curricular activities such as community service and athletics are also emphasized.

-The girls are at just the right age to spark their curiosity in the sciences.
+The students are at just the right age to spark their curiosity in the sciences.
 With modern lab facilities and our dedicated science specialist with a PHD in Microbiology, Ms. Lela Ling, we get them hooked early.
-The focus on the sciences continues as the girls enter the Senior School.
+The focus on the sciences continues as the students enter the Senior School.
 The fact that a third of last year’s graduating class is pursuing sciences is a testament to our commitment to this program.

 York House is the birthplace of AIM (Accelerative Integrated Method), an innovative French as a Second Language program that bases its methods on how children learn a first language.
 French is learned through songs and plays - putting it in a context that is both meaningful and fun.